Extra News

 Under the title of Checkbook Journalism: Sad to see a magazine that had slowly risen from the depths of mediocrity plummet back the other direction.
-I learned yesterday that Camas Davis (along with seven other employees) has been laid off from Portland Monthly agazine.
+I learned yesterday that Camas Davis (along with seven other employees) has been laid off from Portland Monthly Magazine.
 As you may know, there was a change in the editor a few months ago.
 Some editors are an insecure lot.
 When they come to a new publication, they want to stake their turf and get rid of anyone they feel threatens them.
 It’s the small penis syndrome, but er… in a woman.
 She’s peeing in all the corners

 Last summer I was starting to reconsider whether Portland really needs this site.
 Since then the food coverage has gone to hell.
 Guess I’m going to stay around.

-Gourmet will probably not see the end of the year.
+“Gourmet Magazine will probably not see the end of the year.
 Its parent company, Conde Nast, can no longer rely on the huge profits of the newspaper portion of the Newhouse family business.
 The magazine operation needs to go on a diet.
 Conde Nast reaches the “food” market several ways.
 It owns Gourmet, Bon Appetite, and epicurious.com.
 Conde Nast simply owns too many titles in this category.
 From 2004 to 2008, Gourmet’s ad pages have dropped from 1,364 to 955, with a 24% drop last year.
 January’s ad pages were down another 32% according to MIN.
 Gourmet can survive since it has a competitive audience of web visitors to its food site, but it will have to migrate totally to its website.”

-Still struggling, Gracie’s in the Hotel deLuxe has hired yet another chef, this one is Mark Hosack. previously worked at Hudson’s, Red Star Tavern, Pazzo, and most recently, Lucier, where he served as Sous Chef.
+This one is Mark Hosack. previously worked at Hudson’s, Red Star Tavern, Pazzo, and most recently, Lucier, where he served as Sous Chef.

-Speaking of new chefs and struggling restaurants, Saucebox also has a new chef: Gregory Gourdet.
 Shockingly, I wasn’t invited to the media preview.
 He’s been around a bit: Jack’s in LaJolla, Mercat in New York, and as chef de Cuisine for Jean-Georges at his Chinese/Modern Asian Restaurant, 66 in New York.
-I’ll eventually go back for an updated review, but not before the myriad of rumors about Saucebox’s imminent demise calm down… and they pay their payroll taxes (maybe they finally have and I just haven’t heard).
+I’ll eventually go back for an updated review, but not before the myriad of rumors about Saucebox’s imminent demise calm down.

-Could Morgan Brownlow be looking for a job (like everyone else, it seems).
-From Craiglist: “Lauded Chef for Hire: Opening chef and founder of clarklewis.
+“Lauded Chef for Hire: Opening chef and founder of clarklewis.”

-He would love to come cook for you in any event situation.
+“He would love to come cook for you in any event situation.
 Public or Private.
 Please contact to personalize you [sic] event now !”

 SFGate.com has an interesting article about a restaurateur who is so angry about negative online reviews, he’s decided to do something about it.

-everything that’s written every day.
+Restaurateur Chris Hemmeter, founder and CEO of the E&O Trading Co., has another approach to the ranks of self-appointed restaurant critics: Follow everything that’s written every day.
 To do this, he has enlisted the help of a Mountain View company called BooRah, which today will launch a new “reputation management” service for restaurant owners.
 The 2-year-old firm, which started as a restaurant search site, is expanding to create summaries of everything that’s being written about a particular dining establishment.
 It uses technology developed in-house to analyze the sentiments in online reviews and then generate scores, rankings and summaries.

 The reports, which will be available to restaurateurs for $14.95, will detail top review sources, overall ratings and top sentiments among reviewers, and track trends over six months.
 It also summarizes percentage ratings for food, service and ambiance.
 The site (boorah.com) has a database of some 600,000 restaurants across the country, and has identified more than 2.5 million reviews.